itacasoft/VIXAL2/README.md

 # VIXAL2
-Study on neural network for predicting stock prices.

-## Origin
-A C# implemetation of recurrent neural network using the Microsoft Cognitive Toolkit (CNTK)
+A C# implemetation of recurrent neural network using the Microsoft Cognitive Toolkit (CNTK), whose aim is predicting stock prices.

 ## What does it do?
 This program receives stock data from various sources (mainly Yahoo Finance), cleans it, prepares it, and then feeds it to a regressive neural network.
 The neural network-based software predicts stock trends.